The Worm Ouroboros: Plot

 Though triumphant, the Demon lords find that victory is bitter because there are no more enemies worthy of their heroism, no more great deeds to perform.
 Sophonisba, seeking to reward their heroism, prays to the gods, who return the world to its state of four years before.
-And so, with a blare of trumpets, an ambassador from Witchland arrives, "craving present audience" and the story starts anew.
+And so, with a blare of trumpets, an ambassador from Witchland arrives, and the story starts anew.